-By the age of 26 months, your child is twice the height from when he was born.
+By the age of 26 months, your child is twice his birth-height.
 As a result of this growth, his chest circumference will be slightly broader than his head circumference now.
 But there is a lot more happening so here’s what you can expect.

-- He would weigh four times his birth-weight, anywhere between 11 kilos and 13 kilos.
+- He should weigh around four times his birth-weight, anywhere between 11 kilos and 13 kilos.

 - The good news is that he will put on one to three kilos each year along with approximately 9 cms of height.